Road Dogg: Backstage roles (2014–present)

 After WrestleMania 35, it was reported Dogg resigned as head writer of SmackDown Live.
 It was later clarified that James will remain with the company and is currently seen as a "utility player".
 From May 2019 to January 2022, he held a position at the WWE Performance Center in which he taught classes on in-ring promos and character development.
 He was released by WWE in January 2022, but was rehired as Senior Vice President of Live Events in August 2022, replacing Jeff Jarrett.

 On January 23, 2023, Road Dogg, along with D-Generation X and Kurt Angle, made an appearance at Raw's 30th anniversary, Raw is XXX.
 They were interrupted by Imperium during their reunion.
 Beginning with the episode broadcast on February 1, 2024, Road Dogg served as color commentator on WWE Main Event, under his birth name of Brian James.
 In February 2025, it was reported that James was named a co-head writer of SmackDown.
+In March 2026, James exited his creative role with WWE although he remains with he company under a Legends contract.

 Personal life

 James is a second-generation wrestler and the youngest brother of the Armstrong wrestling family: his father, Bob, wrestled, as did his brothers Scott, Brad, and Steve.
 Scott worked at WWE as a referee.

 Like his father, James served in the United States Marine Corps.
 His tenure lasted from 1987 to 1993 and he fought in Operation Desert Storm in 1991, where he was a platoon sergeant in command of thirty-three Marines.
 James is married to Tracy James, with three children and a grandchild.

-James is a longtime Pittsburgh Steelers fan, and owns a jersey of former tight end Jesse James.
+James is a longtime Pittsburgh Steelers fan and owns a jersey of former tight end Jesse James.

 James admits to having had problems with drugs and alcohol throughout his life.
 He began taking painkillers during his time in D-Generation X. After being suspended and then released from the WWF, he successfully underwent rehabilitation.
+In the second season of WWE Unreal, he stated that he is now sober.

 On March 26, 2021, after returning from Orlando, James suffered an apparent heart attack and was hospitalized.
-He saw his kidney specialist and had a stress test done, and had also been taking medications for high blood pressure.
+He saw his kidney specialist and had a stress test done and had also been taking medications for high blood pressure.